datajaguar/jaguarqa/README.md

 ```
 bas: baselines files for the comparison.
-bin: utililty and customized functions.
+bin: utililties and customized functions, for examples, loginj, compare_result, and some tools for manapulating the config files for the database.
-data: data files for testing.
+data folder: data files for testing.
-sh: shell scripts for running the test.
+sh folder: shell scripts for running the test.
 sql: sql scripts
 work: test result files and logs.
 work-performance: performance related scripts and data (we compare with other databases, such as mongoDb and Cassandra, etc)